Emma Stone Writes Sweet Note To Fellow Nominee Marina De Tavira Ahead Of Oscars

 “The honor is mine,” de Tavira wrote in the caption of her Instagram post.
 She followed up her original English caption with a Spanish translation for her Spanish-speaking fans.

 With such revered actresses in the category who provided stunning work this past year, it’ll certainly be stiff competition.
 Still, many people are rooting for newcomer de Tavira.
-According to Refinery29, the Mexican actress was completely stunned when she found out she was being recognized for portraying the complex character “Sofia” in the black-and-white Netflix film.
+According to Refinery29, the Mexican actress was completely stunned when she found out she was being recognized for portraying the complex character Sofia in the black-and-white Netflix film.